JSchoonmaker/Kiva-Loan-Visualization/README.md

 # Kiva
-Kiva sample dataset with visualization (codecademy project)
+Kiva sample dataset with visualization using Seaborn (codecademy project)